About the fish farm

 Since 2013 all of our ova are purchased from certified egg suppliers that deliver triploid eggs at the eyed ova stage.
-Upon arrival the eggs are taken from ice packed polystyrene boxes and laid down into trays with up to 8,000 eggs per tray.
-Depending on water temperature the eyed ova should hatch after approximately 5-7 days in the hatchery.
+Upon arrival, the eggs are taken from ice-packed polystyrene boxes and laid down into trays with up to 8,000 eggs per tray.
+Depending on water temperature the eyed ova should hatch after approximately five to seven days in the hatchery.

 As the trout grow larger they are progressively graded into larger holding units and given increasingly bigger pellets.
-We aim to rear trout to between 150g – 400g at the Ubley site before the fish outgrow these holding units and are moved to bigger pens at Blagdon Pumphouse or Chew Valley Lake.
-Most trout will spend the first 10-12 months of their life being reared at Ubley Hatchery.
+We aim to rear trout to between 150g and 400g at the Ubley site before the fish outgrow these holding units and are moved to bigger pens at Blagdon Pumphouse or Chew Valley Lake.
+Most trout will spend the first 10 to 12 months of their life being reared at Ubley Hatchery.

 We have a fantastic supply of spring water which gives us good water quality at a consistent temperature year round.
-This minimizes disease issues and ensures optimal feed conversion rates.
+This minimises disease issues and ensures optimal feed conversion rates.
 Also, the holding units are big enough to give the trout plenty of space, therefore reducing stress and disease issues.
-The combination of these ideal environmental conditions is ultimately the key to producing top quality trout for our reservoirs.
+The combination of these ideal environmental conditions is ultimately the key to producing top-quality trout for our reservoirs.

-To transport the trout we use Land Rover’s coupled with trailer tanks which have both oxygenation and aeration pumped into the water to help make the journey as comfortable as possible.
-We will vary the amount of trout we carry in each tank dependant on water and air temperature on a given day, transporting lower densities in the summer months to keep stress to minimum.
+To transport the trout we use Land Rover’s coupled with trailer tanks.
+The water is oxygenated and aerated to help make the journey as comfortable as possible.
+We will vary the amount of trout we carry in each tank depending on water and air temperature on a given day – for example, transporting lower densities in the summer months to keep stress to minimum.